-The development board provides several power options for the module:
+The development board provides a number of options to provide power to the module:

-- 5 V power from a USB port - Power from an external power supply via screw terminals - Power from an external mains power block via a 2.1 mm DC connector - Power via Pin 9 of the RS232 adaptor
+- 5V Power from a USB port - Power from an external power supply via screw terminals - Power from an external mains power block via a 2.1 mm DC connector - Power via Pin 9 of the RS232 adaptor

-The development kit includes a USB cable to provide power to the development board.
+The developer kit includes a USB cable to provide power to the development board.
 This should be plugged into a PC USB port, a USB hub, or a mains adaptor with a USB output.
 If a hub is used, it should be a powered USB hub to ensure that sufficient current is available at the port being used.
-The BT730 series modules can be driven by the current available at a USB port.
+The Bluetooth Intelligent Serial Module (BISMII) and BISM II PA modules can be driven by the current available at a USB port.